The Gauss map of a complete minimal surface with finite total curvature: Abstract

 \section{Abstract}

-In \cite{kn:O} Robert Osserman proved that the image of the Gauss map of a complete, non flat minimal surface in $\mathbb R^3$ with finite total curvature miss at most $3$ points.
-In this paper we prove that the Gauss map of such a minimal immersions omit at most $2$ points.
+In a remarkable paper published in 1964 Robert Osserman proved that the image of the Gauss map of a complete non flat minimal surface in $\mathbb R^3$ with finite total curvature omits at most $3$ points.
+In this paper we prove that the Gauss map of such a minimal immersions omits at most $2$ points.
 This is a sharp result since the Gauss map of the catenoid omits exactly two points.
-In fact we prove this result for a wider class of isometric immersions, that share the basic differential topological properties of the complete minimal surfaces of finite total curvature.
+The proof follow from classical global results about minimal surfaces into Euclidean three dimensional space.